cloud-native-toolkit/site-developer-guide/docs/reference/tools/container-image-security-enforcement.md

 ## Impact to Kubernetes yaml or helm charts

-The Portieris image signing tools require an explicit specifcation which image pull secrets should be used to retrieve the signature/trust data.
+The Portieris image signing tools require an explicit specification which image pull secrets should be used to retrieve the signature/trust data.
 You deployment must specify an `imagePullSecret` value, or else the trust/verification will fail.

 ## Additional Information